 Numbing cream can be applied to the injection site.
 If you’re terrified of even the idea of needles, laughing gas can be administered to ease your anxiety first.

 If the problem is too severe, IV sedation may not be an option for you.

 Standard advice is to avoid eating or drinking for 8 hours before receiving any sort of sedative.
 Your dentist will advise you whether you should fast or not prior to your appointment.

 How Will The Dentist Know Local Anaesthetic Has Worked If I’m Sedated?

 The same way the dentist would know if you’re numb if you weren’t sedated: by asking you.
 You can still feel pain when you’re sedated, and still respond to questions.
 If you couldn’t, you’d be anaesthetised, not sedated!

 No. After sedation it’s important to get a lift home.
 It’s also preferable to be under responsible adult supervision until you become fully lucid.

 Want to Learn More?

 If you’re afraid of the dentist in NW Calgary, sedation dentistry might just be what you need.
 It’s okay to be nervous about any procedure because we can help you to feel relaxed and calm.
 Our warm, friendly staff will answer any questions that you might have.
-Contact us in one of our NW Calgary clnics today.
+Contact us at our NW Calgary clinic today.